coda/packs-sdk/docs/reference/sdk/classes/core.MissingScopesError.md

 • **name**: `string` = `'MissingScopesError'`

-The name of the error, for identiciation purposes.
+The name of the error, for identification purposes.

 #### Overrides